-If you send and receive a lot of messages, the Messages app can take up a lot of space on your iPhone or iPad.
-Not only does it store your message history, it keeps photo attachments you’ve received.
-All this data then takes up iCloud space as part of your backups, too.
+If you send and receive a lot of text messages, the Messages app can take up a significant of space on your iPhone or iPad.
+Not only does it store your text message history, but it also keeps photo and video attachments you’ve received.
+Here’s how to free up that space if you’re running low.

 See How Much Space the Messages App is Using

 You can check how much space the Messages app is using on your device from the Storage screen.
 Open the Settings app on your iPhone or iPad and navigate to General > iPhone Storage (or iPad Storage) and wait for everything to load (it may take around 20 seconds or so).

 Next, scroll down the list and look for the Messages app.
 You’ll see how much storage space it’s using up.
 In my case, it’s taking up 1.14 GB.
 If yours is taking up a significant amount of space, read on to learn how you can free it up.

 RELATED: How to Free Up Space on an iPhone or iPad